 Natural conditioners for hair

-- Raw Unfiltered Honey – The great thing about honey is that it’s water soluble, meaning it is easy to wash out of your hair without soapy bubbles.
+- Raw Unfiltered Honey - The great thing about honey is that it's water soluble, meaning it is easy to wash out of your hair without soapy bubbles.
 Not only does honey make a great no-poo alternative, but its extreme healing capabilities make it a wonderful deep conditioner too.
 Honey is a natural humectant (it helps to retain moisture) and emollient (it softens and smooths).
-Honey’s natural antibacterial and antioxidant properties have proven to help heal the scalp as well. (note: honey also has a small amount of peroxide in it and can, over time, lighten your hair.
-Those with darker hair may want to use molasses instead, though a deep conditioning treatment every now and then has never shown any change in my hair color.)
-To use, you can either combine equal amounts with olive oil, over heat, or apply honey by itself.
+Honey has natural antibacterial and antioxidant properties have proven to help heal the scalp as well.
+To use, you can either combine equal amounts of honey and olive oil over heat or apply honey by itself.
 After applying roots to tip, cover your head with a shower cap and let sit for 10 minutes before no-pooing as usual.

-- Oils – We all know that coconut oil, olive oil, hemp seed oil, etc. are fabulous treatments for our hair.
+- Carrier Oil - We all know that coconut oil, olive oil, hemp seed oil, etc. are fabulous treatments for our hair.
 Whenever I do a hot oil treatment in my hair, I always do it prior to my normal shampoo/no-poo routine.
-I have never been able to just simply rinse the oil out of my hair with solely water.
-My mud “shampoo” followed by a ACV rinse has worked for me in getting the coconut oil out of my hair after a deep conditioning treatment.
+I have never been able to just simply rinse the oil out of my hair with water.
+My mud "shampoo" followed by an ACV rinse has worked for me in getting the coconut oil out of my hair after a deep conditioning treatment.

-- Avocado – Avocados are extremly good for hair!
+- Avocado - Avocados are extremely good for hair!
 They are chock full of vitamins B and E, making them great to help with hair loss and hair growth.
-Their high fat content actually helps to deeply penetrate the shaft of the hair, conditioning your hair from the inside out.
+Their high-fat content actually helps to deeply penetrate the shaft of the hair, conditioning your hair from the inside out.
 You can either just mash that avocado and apply directly to your hair, or add a Tbsp. of carrier oil for an extra deep conditioner.